vincentclaes/datajob/README.md

 <details>
 <summary>Using datajob's S3 data bucket</summary>

-Pass arguments to your Glue job using the `arguments` parameter and dynamically reference the `datajob_stack` data bucket name for this `stage` to the arguments.
+Dynamically reference the `datajob_stack` data bucket name for this `stage` to the arguments.

 ```python
 import pathlib